natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/BB-1.md

 * No armour
 * Defensive turret only has one 7.62 mm machine gun
-* Limited to bombing light vehicles, anti-aircraft artillery and aircraft parked on the runway
+* Only useful for bombing targets as the plane isn't competitive against faster fighter planes
 * Works best at low altitudes, typically where fighters are hunting
 * No dive flaps/brakes
 * Relatively slow turn rate when damaged